ResponsiblyAI/word-embedding/index.md

 ### In a Nutshell ([see abstract below](#abstract-plain-text-version))

-- In this **one and a half hours workshop**, we will explore bia in word embedding - a **widespread building block** of many machine learning models that work with natural languages.
+- In this **one and a half hours workshop**, we will explore bias in a word embedding - a **widespread building block** of many machine learning models that work with natural languages.
 - Word embeddings have an easy-to-explain representation that allows an **intuitive understanding** of this building block and its **potential biases**.
-- Through thw exploration, we will raise practical, methodological and philosophical questions about the **ethics of AI**.
+- Through the exploration, we will raise practical, methodological and philosophical questions about the **ethics of AI**.
 - The workshop is **designed for a diverse audience**: from without any background in machine learning or programming